 What’s the deal?

-Many people wonder if the resume photo is intended to allow employers to make sure their employees will ‘attract’ more clients (or inversely, scare away the competition), but this simply isn’t the case.
+Many people wonder if the resume photo is intended to allow employers to make sure their employees will ‘attract’ more clients, but most companies in Japan who continue the practice claim they request photos for identity verification.

-The first and foremost reason for including the photo is for identity verification.
-Employment in Japan is a heavily regulated process, and employers want to make sure they take every precaution to prevent fraud during the hiring process before making any commitments they can’t back away from.
+Employment in Japan is a heavily regulated process, and employers want to make sure they take every precaution to prevent fraud during hiring before making any commitments they can’t back away from.
 Part of this includes making sure the person on the resume is the same person that will be interviewed, and the same person that will be walking through the office doors on their first day.

-There is, however, an element of trying to understand an applicant’s motivations a little better.
-For example, a resume with a highly-decorated purikura picture (see Example A) is going to be rejected, because the applicant is obviously not taking the application professionally and seriously.
-Inversely, any resume with a clear, professional-looking photo is going to be considered along with the rest.
+There is also an element of trying to better understand an applicant’s work ethic.
+For example, a resume with a highly-decorated selfie is going to be rejected because the applicant is obviously not taking the application professionally and seriously.
+Inversely, any resume with a clear, highly professional-looking photo is going to be well considered.

 Generally speaking, Japanese companies are required to review every application they receive and are prohibited from rejecting an applicant based upon their photo unless the photo doesn’t meet basic standards.

 So, what are the basic standards?